 Labor Council - A union for unions with over 67 affiliated unions representing over 800,000 workers in New South Wales.
 The Labor Council's web-project, LaborNET, was first launched in 1996.
 Today LaborNET is the largest clustering of Australian union information available on the Internet.

-Labor Day - The first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.
-It constitutes a yearly national tribute to the contributions workers have made to the strength, prosperity, and well-being of our country.
+Labor Day History - The first Monday in September, is a creation of the labor movement and is dedicated to the social and economic achievements of American workers.

 Labor Educator - Harry Kelber, founder and editor.
 Publications for labor organizing, including: Why Unions Are Good For You and Your Family, Why Unions Are in Politics, The Making of Ideal Union Leaders, and The Making of Ideal Union Members, and A Training Manual for Union Organizers.
 Also see Harry Kelber's LaborTalk Columns.